fredhutchio/ml-pancancer-example/README.md

 directory (i.e., as a sibling directory to this repository).

 ## Step 3.
 Warning!
-The tutorials make reference to `../../genes.csv` and `../../metadata.csv`, neither available directly in this repo.
+The tutorials make reference to `../1-Data/data.csv`, `../1-Data/genes.csv` and `../1-Data/metadata.csv`, which are not available directly in this repo.
 You need to go to the [1-Data](https://github.com/fredhutchio/ml-pancancer-example/tree/main/1-Data) directory and follow the instruction to download the data files locally as they are quite large to store in this gitrepo.